ZivDero/Vinifera/docs/New-Features-and-Enhancements.md

 - Verses for the new armor are appended to the end of the vanilla Verses key.
 - Additionally, it is possible to customize whether a unit using a certain warhead can force-fire, retaliate or passively acquire units with a certain armor type.
 This mimics the special behavior of RA2's 0% and 1%, as well as Ares's 2%.
-- It is also possible to override the game's default harcoded behavior for infantry using warheads with 0% verses against armor "steel".
+- It is also possible to override the game's default hardcoded behavior for infantry using warheads with 0% verses against armor "heavy".

 In `RULES.INI`:
 ```ini